 Under the terms and conditions of the subscription agreement, the managers are committed to take and pay for all of the notes, if any are taken.
-The managers propose to offer the notes in part directly to the public at the price to public set forth on the cover page of this pricing supplement and in part to dealers at such price less a concession of 0.125%.
 After the initial public offering, the price to public may be changed.

 We have agreed in the subscription agreement to indemnify the managers against certain liabilities, including liabilities under the Securities Act of 1933.
 The managers have agreed to bear certain expenses relating to the offering of the notes.